 It is critical for parents of children who struggle with intense emotional and behavior challenges to have the right support for themselves, the right information, the right parenting tools, and the right skills to meet the needs of their child.
 Run of the mill won’t do.
 What we’re dealing with isn’t normal.
 What might work for other “normal” situations won’t work for us.

 Special kids need special parenting!
 We parents also need specialized support, skills, and training.
 There are many voices and resources and programs out there now that focus on meeting the needs of our kids.
 However, there are precious few that even consider, let alone address our needs as parents.
 This is crazy to me!
 It’s also completely backwards!
 It is, however, why many of those programs out there don’t work, especially for the long haul!
 Healing begins for everyone in the family when we support and help the parents first!

-Through years of experience both in living this my and helping numerous other families through the process of healing, I have developed a structured process to help you gain the skills you need and turn things around in your home as quickly as possible.
+Through years of experience both in living this my and helping numerous other families through the process of healing, I have developed a structured process to help you gain the tools, skills, information, and support you need in order things around in your home as quickly as possible.
 This step-by-step system is designed to support, strengthen, and train you, the parent, as you move through the process of helping yourself and your family find hope, healing, and peace.
 It’s not a rigid curriculum, but rather a guide to keep you focused, moving forward, and able to connect all the pieces in their proper order.